pjbeyer/agents-learning-system/README.md

 # agents-learning-system

-A Claude Code plugin for capturing, tracking, and implementing learnings with hierarchical storage and closed-loop tracking across profiles.
+Capture and implement learnings with hierarchical storage and closed-loop tracking.

 ## Features